CeeThinwa/BTS-Continuous-Learning/book/6/database_setup.md

 ```

 If no errors are thrown (sometimes the error can be due to you misspelling your domain at a particular step in your
-`nginx` configuration process) then you can reload without having to stop then start the `nginx` service:
+Nginx configuration process) then you can reload without having to stop then start the Nginx service:
 ```
 sudo systemctl reload nginx
 ```